 However, some objects rise above the rest.
 Such pieces as Christopher Dresser’s Claret Pitcher, housed in the Museum of Modern Art, or the collection of chairs at the various museums of the Smithsonian Institution show that the art of design cannot be overstated.
 Starting in 1932, MoMA added the first curated collection of Architecture and Design to their museum.
 Since then, many other illustrious institutions have added such departments to their collections, and even entire museums such as the Museum of Art and Design in New York City have been dedicated to these ubiquitous pieces of art.

 Do I Have Functional Art?

 The beauty of functional art is that we can (and do) all have these things in our homes, allowing us to create inspiring spaces.
 This elegance of design supports us in every part of our lives, bringing joy to the most mundane acts.
 Every piece you bring into your home has been considered by a designer as well as an engineer.
-From the floor to the ceiling, our homes are full of art which can be used: bottle openers, tables, chairs, coffee pots, area rugs, baskets, bookcases.
+From the floor to the ceiling, our homes are full of art that can be used: bottle openers, tables, chairs, coffee pots, area rugs, baskets, bookcases.
 The list runs on and on.

 Let’s take the example of the dining room.
 A table stands surrounded by chairs.
 The sideboard doubles as a buffet against the wall.
 On special evenings, cream-colored candles soar above the table in brass candlesticks, intertwined with a trio of low vases filled with seasonal flowers.
-Place settings of wine glasses, sterling silverware and china surround the centerpiece.
+Place settings of wine glasses, sterling silverware, and china surround the centerpiece.
 All of these objects may be infused with artistic meaning, and many have been professionally designed for at least your use, if not for the elegance.
 Choosing each piece with mindful intent ensures that your home fills with functional art instead of mere utilitarian clutter.